Skip to main content

 • Professional science writing experience at a tier-one outlet (nature.com, scientificamerican.com, statnews.com, or equivalent).

-Contributors disclose any consulting, speaking, or equity relationships with supplement or pharmaceutical companies on their author profile.
-Disclosures are updated annually.
+Contributors disclose consulting, speaking, equity, or advisory relationships with supplement or pharmaceutical companies on their author profile.
+Disclosures are refreshed annually and surface on conflict of interest.

 Corrections